Linda (given name)

-Linda is an English feminine given name that has been widespread in the English-speaking world since the end of the nineteenth century.
+Linda is a feminine given name.
+It has been widespread in the English-speaking world since the end of the nineteenth century.

 Etymology

 The German name Linde was originally an abbreviated form of older names such as Dietlinde and Sieglinde.
 In the form Linda, it was used by the writer Jean Paul for a leading character in his four-volume novel Titan, published 1800–1803, and it became popular in German-speaking countries thereafter.

 The name-element Linde is possibly derived from the same root as the linden tree, with reference to a shield made of that wood, but may have become associated with Germanic lind meaning "soft, tender", the image of the tree being used to indicate a gentle personality.
-Subsequent support for its appeal may have come from the Neo-Latin language (Italian, Spanish or Portuguese) word linda, which is the feminine form of lindo, meaning "beautiful, pretty, cute" (Spanish and Portuguese) and "clean" (Italian).
+Subsequent support for its appeal may have come from its unrelated usage in the Neo-Latin languages (Italian, Spanish or Portuguese) where the word linda, which is the feminine form of lindo, means "beautiful, pretty, cute" (Spanish and Portuguese) and "clean, neat, tidy" (Italian).
 It is also a common name in South Africa, Linda, meaning "Wait" (IsiZulu and IsiXhosa).

 Among other names in use in English-speaking countries that include the -linda suffix are Melinda, Belinda, Celinda, and Rosalinda.

 The name days for Linda are on February 13 (Hungary, Poland), April 15 (Finland, Germany), May 17 (United States), June 19 (Switzerland), June 20 (Sweden), June 25 (Estonia), August 21 (Latvia), September 1 (Czech Republic), September 2 (Slovakia), and September 4 (Poland).

 In the Albanian version, Linda is a feminine name which means "birth" or "fertility".
 The masculine form is Lind.
 In South African terms the name Linda means "wait" and is not gender based; similar names are Lindiwe also meaning "waited for" but often just written as Lindi in short.
 Lindokuhle (waiting for something beautiful) and its short form Lindo are related South African-American names.